uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 ::: notes
 We are summing over the u and v of the local area W. We can move the summation to the matrix.
-When we move the summation inside the matrix, his matrix now contains all we need to know about the local patch.
+When we move the summation inside the matrix, this matrix now contains all we need to know about the local patch.
 It contains the gradient information, with the shift matrix (u, v) on the outside...
-We get what is called the structure matrix.
+We get what is called the structure matrix M.
 :::

 # Structure Matrix {data-auto-animate="true"}